Najwa Karam: 2009: Khallini Shoufak, (Let Me See You)

-In February 2009, Karam attended one of the Middle East's most important concert, Hala Febrayer 09 in Kuwait.
-She performed a mixture of old and new songs for the very active crowd.
+In February 2009, Karam attended one of the Middle East's most important concerts, Hala Febrayer 09 in Kuwait.
+She performed a mixture of old and new songs for a very active crowd.

-On 9 March, specifically on Mothers Day, Najwa Karam released her anticipated single "El Deni Em" (A mother is a whole world), which received huge success and stayed #1 for three weeks on the Online Magazine "Elaph".
+On March 9, 2009, specifically on Mother's Day, Najwa Karam released her anticipated single "El Deni Em" (A mother is a whole world), which received huge success and stayed #1 for three weeks on the Online Magazine "Elaph".

 In May 2009, Najwa Karam traveled to Morocco to perform at the Mawazine Festival 2009.
 Her opening performance attracted a crowd exceeding 90,000.

-On 10 June 2009, Rotana released Karam's 18th album, entitled Khallini Shoufak (Let me see you).
+On June 10, 2009, Rotana released Karam's 18th album, entitled Khallini Shoufak (Let Me See You).
 The album contains eight songs, each with a different style of music and catchy lyrics.
 It is worth mentioning that along with the lead single "Khallini Shufak", three other songs are receiving huge success: "Eidak" (your hand), "Allah Yesghello Balo" (may God make him worry), and "Aboos Eynak" (kiss your eye).
-The remaining songs are: "Wale'"(light the fire), "El Deni Em" (a mother is a whole world), "Albi Masna' Baroud" (my heart is a gun factory), "El Haramy" (the thief).
-The album is considered to be Karam's strongest return to her original style since Saharny (2003).
-Karam said, "it's full of folkloric, balady songs, similar to Saharny and her 90s releases".
+The remaining songs are: "Wale'"(light the fire), "El Deni Em" (a mother is a whole world), "Albi Masna' Baroud" (my heart is a gun factory), and "El Haramy" (the thief).
+The album is considered Karam's strongest return to her original style since Saharny (2003).
+Karam said, "It's full of folkloric, balady songs, similar to Saharny and her 90s releases".
 Her video for "Khallini Shoufak" was released around the same time as her CD.

 Karam was a guest performer on Star Academy 6's (Lebanon) final prime.
-She sang "Am Bemzah Ma'ak" (I'm joking with you), "Ta'a Khabeek" (Let me hide you), and her latest single, "Khallini Shoufak" (Let Me See you).
+She sang "Am Bemzah Ma'ak" (I'm joking with you), "Ta'a Khabeek" (Let me hide you), and her latest single, "Khallini Shoufak" (Let Me See You).
 She then appeared on Layali El Samar on 25 March 2010 on ABU DHABI TV.
-Also, Karam was the guest star on Taratata, Dubai TV, and soon after she appeared on the TV show Akher Man Ya3lam.
+Also, Karam was the guest star on Taratata, Dubai TV, and soon after, she appeared on the TV show Akher Man Ya3lam.